 When possible, practice social distancing (give yourself about 6 feet of space from other people).

 Per the Safer at Home order, The Greater Green Bay Convention & Visitors Bureau is currently closed to the public, but all of the staff are working remotely from home and able to assist you if anything comes up during this time.

 All public schools (K-12) are closed until further notice.
-Colleges & universities are moving learning online.
+Colleges & universities have moved classes online.

 As is true in every other American city, residents and visitors alike are asked to observe public health recommendations.
 These universal recommendations include washing your hands, refraining from touching your face and staying home if you’re sick, among others.

 What is the impact on the tourism industry in Brown County?

 The decision to cancel meetings, events and the closing of businesses such as hotels, restaurants and bars creates a significant impact on the local economy and to the workers whose jobs and livelihoods are affected by reductions in these events.
 More than 12,000 people in Brown County directly or indirectly depend on tourism for their job.

 Additionally, the CDC has a number of handouts available for downloading and printing in multiple languages, including COVID-19 facts, information on stopping the spread of germs, and how to wash your hands.
 You can access those files here.

 Brown County guidelines for the reopening of restaurants and other foodservice establishments - COVID-19 Guidance for Food Service